|

 word "original" is so overused in the art world.
 The main purpose of

 my sculptures is to give people pleasure.
-Even though the sophomoric

 Steel for me

-is the metal for today's sculptures using my representational,
+was the metal for today's sculptures using my representational,

 expressional, impressionistic, or abstract styles.
 The maintenance